logo

 Loading...

-• The concepts of anchor points and connection points
+• Concepts of anchors and connection points

 Let's start with an example: